felipelaptrin/felipetrindade.com/frontend/content/blog/email-provider-for-domain/index.md

 ![A diagram explaining how the email forwarding happens.](./email-forward.png)

+PS: Recently Zoho announced that POP/IMAP will only be available on the paid plan ($1 month).

 ## Cya!
 Hope you liked this post!
 Stay tuned for the following posts!